LynnMartinThant/Complaint_Management_System/README.md

-Complaint Management System - Starter Project
+The software Architecture for Complaint Management System

 How to run:
 1. Install Java 17+ and Maven.